Michigan business insurance

 Fewer states have contributed more to America’s entrepreneurial history than Michigan.
 Over a century after the Wolverine State launched the automotive boom, business is still going strong—and small business is no exception.
 In fact, 99.6% of Michigan companies are small businesses.1

 As a small business owner in Michigan, there are certain bases you need to have covered before you can safely (or legally) operate.
-One of those bases is business insurance.
+One of those bases is small business insurance.
 In this guide, you’ll learn about the types of insurance you’re required to have, and some other coverage options to help you protect your business from the financial consequences of potentially expensive claims.

 All employers in Michigan with three or more employees are legally required to have workers’ compensation insurance.
 Workers’ compensation insurance exists to safeguard employees from financial impact related to injuries or illnesses sustained on the job.
 As a business owner, it also protects you from liability related to employee injuries.
 Workers’ compensation covers expenses and lost wages caused by the following: